 - Bamboo / Wood is generally really light.
 In smaller needle sizes they can be break if you are applying too much pressure.
 In larger thicknesses and, of course, smaller thicknesses you may have to contend with warping.
 If you don't store your needles properly or there is pressure applied in the middle of the needle, the knitting needle can get a permanent warp that is very difficult, if not impossible to correct.
 Using a warped needle can be extremely difficult to use and isn't worth the headache.

 - Resin is what many of the mass manufacturers use.
 Depending on the brand, you have to watch the no-name brands for this type of product.
-No-name or less well known names may have a quality deficiency on the needle of nicks or burrs on the needle that interfere with the sliding of the yarn.
-These also have a tendancy to warp if you don’t store them correctly.
+No-name or less well-known names may have a quality deficiency on the needle of nicks or burrs on the needle that interfere with the sliding of the yarn.
+These also have a tendency to warp if you don't store them correctly.
 They are stronger than bamboo or wood.
 They are generally heavier than bamboo and wood.

-Each have their pros and cons.
+Each has its pros and cons.
 I have some of each.
 For me, I have been using resin.

 Look to the Point

 The point is important.
 Some needles have a sharper point than others.
-You may see a difference within different brands on the types of points are at the end.
-When examining the knitting needles, rub your finger tips over the edge of the point.
-Let’s review the difference.
+You may see a difference within different brands on the types of points is at the end.
+When examining the knitting needles, rub your fingertips over the edge of the point.
+Let's review the difference.